Watchmaker Glossary

 Set of advances and delays of a timepiece observed in relation to a reference time standard.

-Screws fixed in the rim of the first balance wheels to modify their rate.
+Screws fixed in the serge of the first balances to modify their action.

 Flying

-Speed governor used in ringing mechanisms to control the speed of the cog.
+Speed governor used in striking mechanisms to control the speed of the cog.